isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 #### B) "Questionnaire_Data" Folder

-This folder contains a PDF of the original survey questionnaire and an Excel file named *Anonymized_UserRelationshipWithTheirSmartDevice_Dataset.xlsx*, which is the actual dataset from the survey.
-It contains responses from over 500 individuals, collected in 2020.
-The survey includes user opinions, behaviors, and interactions with their smart devices.
+Contains 1 PDF file (the original, blank survey questionnaire) and 1 Excel file (the actual dataset).
+The Excel file contains data from May to July 2020, from over 500 individuals who filled out the survey:

+* *Anonymized_UserRelationshipWithTheirSmartDevice_Dataset.xlsx*: User opinions and interactions with their smart devices.

 The Excel file is in long (narrow) format.

 ## 3. Credibility and Limitations